PowerShell/PowerShellGallery/psgallery_status.md

 PowerShell Gallery Status
 =========================
+### September 22nd, 2021
+From Monday, September 27th to Thursday, September 30th a migration will occur to a new (ARM based) cloud service.
+We do not anticipate that this will interrupt traffic or interfer with Gallery access, but would like to notify users beforehand in case of unanticipated side effects.

+If there are any availability issues during this time frame, please open an issue in the Gallery GitHub, or reach out to cgadmin@microsoft.com.

+We'll be monitoring both closely to keep an eye on any erring behavior.

 ### August 17th, 2021 20:45 UTC The [PowerShell Gallery](https://powershellgallery.com) is having issues with latency.
 There is currently very low availability, with timeout errors when attempting to access the PSGallery.